 About Thomas Rousseau

 Thomas Ryan Rousseau grew up in the suburbs of Dallas, Texas, where he attended Coppell High School.
-While enrolled, he was involved with The Sidekick, the Coppell High School student newspaper where he was the staff cartoonist during his senior year.
-He also contributed to video production and wrote a number of opinion columns to the paper.
-This appears to be where the young white supremacist cultivated the propaganda production skills that have aided in his rapid ascension into leadership on the racist right, first with Vanguard America and later with his founding of Patriot Front.
+He honed his propaganda skills in the school’s newspaper, which later propelled his rapid ascension into leadership on the racist right, first with Vanguard America and later with his founding of Patriot Front.

 In his own words

-While on his high school newspaper staff, Rousseau frequently wrote opinion columns in support of conservative topics including the controversial “campus carry” law in Texas and North Carolina’s since gutted “bathroom bill.”
+While working for his high school newspaper, The Sidekick, Rousseau frequently wrote opinion columns in support of conservative topics including the controversial “campus carry” law in Texas and North Carolina’s since gutted “bathroom bill.”
 He was also an ardent supporter of Donald Trump during the 2016 election.
-In an October 26, 2016 column, Rousseau wrote — in rhetoric reminiscent of his future Patriot Front propaganda — that “Trump’s campaign is about more than just the election of who is president.
+In an Oct.26, 2016 column, Rousseau wrote — using rhetoric that would reappear in his future Patriot Front propaganda — that “Trump’s campaign is about more than just the election of who is president.
 It is a referendum on American democracy.
 A simple decision between who is really in control of this nation, a corrupt establishment with wishes to usurp democracy, or the American people.”